 - Do not recap the needle.
 Discard syringe and needle into the appropriate receptacle

 - Remove glove and wash hands.

 - Record the medication administration-the medication administered, amount, dose, site, and patients response

-- Draw circle using blue/black pen around the injection site.
+- Draw a circle using blue/black pen around the injection site.
 Write the date and time of administration of medication.

-- Check the reaction within a specified interval of time; usually it depends on the hospital protocols.
+- Check the reaction within a specified interval of time; usually, it depends on the hospital protocols.